Symposium Highlights Student Research, Design and Innovation

 Expanding Accessibility in Tourism

-As a travel lover with family members with disabilities, Adventure, Sport and Sustainable Tourism Management major Emma Akian ’26 wants to make tourism more accessible.
+As a travel lover with family members with disabilities, Emma Akian ’26 wants to make tourism more accessible.
 Her project focuses on incorporating accessibility into the three pillars of sustainable tourism: environment, community and economy.

 “With an estimated 1.3 billion people living with a significant disability, tourism providers are neglecting a significant demographic of travelers,” Emma notes.
 “Barriers to accessible tourism include a lack of comprehensive information, poor digital accessibility and both physical and social obstructions to inclusivity.
 It can be discouraging to seek experiences and be told your physical or cognitive or hidden disability can’t be accommodated.
 Anyone who is passionate about traveling should be able to travel.”